 On October 28, 1940, Italy invaded Greece but was rapidly chased back into Albania, where the Greeks held the Italians under siege for the next five months.
-In April 1941, responding to Mussolini’s call for help, the Germans invaded and overran Yugoslavia and Greece; by the end of May the bloody fighting in Crete ended mainland Greek independence; the king and his government relocated to Cairo and sporadic resistance continued in the mountains.
-In the subsequent partition, Bulgaria realized her irredentist claims to Macedonia and Thrace.
+In April 1941, responding to Mussolini’s call for help, the Germans invaded and overran Yugoslavia and Greece.
+By the end of May the bloody fighting in Crete ended mainland Greek independence; the king and his government relocated to Cairo, and sporadic resistance continued in the mountains.
+In the subsequent partition, Bulgaria realized its irredentist claims to Macedonia and Thrace.
 Germany took Salonika and environs, the stretch along the Turkish border to separate the Bulgarians and the Turks, and most of Crete.
-The remainder of mainland Greece and her islands, several (e.g. Rhodes and Kos) already occupied before the war, were allocated to Italy.
+The remainder of mainland Greece and its islands, several, such as Rhodes and Kos, already occupied before the war, were allocated to Italy.

 Already in the fall of 1941 the two main wings of the Greek resistance were forming: EAM (Ethniko Apeleutherotiko Metopo—the National Liberation Front) and EDES (Ethnikos Demokratikos Metopon—the National Republican Liberation Front).
 EAM was a loose confederation of pre-war parties that had been silenced during the dictatorship of John Metaxas (August 1936–January 1941); it was secretly dominated by the remnants of the Greek Communist Party that had been neutralized and all but destroyed under Metaxas.

-The deportation of the Jews from Bulgaria in March 1943 has to be seen in light of Bulgaria’s alliance with the Reich and its acquiescence to German demands.
-Even so, the Nazi negotiations for twenty thousand Jewish workers and their families from Bulgaria were honored by the deportation to Treblinka of some twelve thousand Jews from former Yugoslavian Macedonia and from Bulgarian-occupied Greek Macedonia and Thrace.
-The remaining eight thousand, who should have come from pre-war Bulgaria, were never supplied, and upon this latter record rests the Bulgarian claim to be rescuers of Jews.
+The deportation of the Jews from Bulgaria in March 1943 must be seen in light of Bulgaria’s alliance with the Reich and its acquiescence to German demands.
+Even so, the Nazi negotiations for 20,000 Jewish workers and their families from Bulgaria were honored by the deportation to Treblinka of some 12,000 Jews from former Yugoslavian Macedonia and from Bulgarian-occupied Greek Macedonia and Thrace.
+The remaining 8,000, who should have come from pre-war Bulgaria, were never supplied, and upon this latter record rests the Bulgarian claim to be rescuers of Jews.
 The complicated story of the pre-war ethnic tensions in Greek Macedonia that were exacerbated into civil war by the three occupying armies and the internecine conflict among the resistance forces need not concern us here.
 They are still being unraveled.

-Jewish girls who escaped to the mountains during the spring 1943 deportations served in a number of ways that belied their somewhat genteel urban upbringing and high level of education.
-They also came from a patriarchal society that protected its women from too much contact with the harsh realities of Balkan public life.
-Nevertheless, the girls received excellent education, whether in Spanish, French, Italian, German or the national Greek culture.
-Many of them were polyglot with a keen interest in the outside world into which they increasingly entered during the inter-war period.
-Several examples will illuminate some of the various roles filled by Jewish girls in the resistance movements.
+Jewish girls who escaped to the mountains during the deportations of the spring of 1943 came from a largely patriarchal society that had protected its women from too much contact with the harsh realities of Balkan public life.
+Nevertheless, the girls had received excellent educations, whether in Spanish, French, Italian, German, or the national Greek culture.
+Many were polyglot with a keen interest in the outside world into which they had increasingly entered during the inter-war period.
+These young women served resistance movements in ways that often belied their somewhat genteel urban upbringing and high level of education.

-Matilda Bourla (b.
-1918 in Salonika) became interested in nursing after seeing a film biography of Florence Nightingale.
-Despite family objections to this interest, she subsequently left Salonika to visit her uncle in Athens who helped her enter training.
+Matilda Bourla (1913-1993) became interested in nursing after seeing a film biography of Florence Nightingale.
+Despite family objections to this interest, she left Salonika to visit her uncle in Athens, who helped her enter training.
 Many Jewish nurses served with the Greek Red Cross during the war against Italy in 1940–1941.
 A number of them later served with the resistance, whether EAM in the cities or its military wing ELAS in the mountains.

-Matilda Bourla worked in the Elpis Hospital in Athens until she fell in danger of arrest by the Gestapo after the Germans took over the Italian zone in September 1943.
+Bourla worked in the Elpis Hospital in Athens until she fell in danger of arrest by the Gestapo after the Germans took over the Italian zone in September 1943.
 She was rescued by none other than the king’s personal physician and was helped in escaping to the mountains above Thebes, where she assisted at a resistance hospital.
 When German patrols threatened to overrun the site, the nurses moved their patients higher up the mountain, each one carrying a wounded man on her back for several hours.
-To this day Bourla still suffers from back pains and rheumatism from her mountain adventures, the medals for valor and service she received from France and Greece providing little compensation.
+For decades, Bourla suffered from back pains and rheumatism from her mountain adventures, the medals for valor and service she received from France and Greece providing little compensation.

 Another nurse, Fanny (Flora) Florentin (b.
 1920 in Salonika), served with the Greek Red Cross in Albania.
-In March 1943 she and her husband Leon escaped to the mountains of Paiko where she served as a nurse to a Jewish doctor (Dr. Yanni, later killed during the civil war) and trained young village girls to be nurses’ aides.
-During a horrendous withdrawal from a German search-and-destroy mission in the area of Gravena (inside Yugoslavia) in fall 1944, Fanny remained with her now abandoned wounded andartes (resistance fighters) and was captured along with Salomon Matalon.
+In March 1943, she and her husband Leon escaped to the mountains of Paiko where she served as a nurse to a Jewish doctor (Dr. Yanni, later killed during the civil war) and trained young village girls to be nurses’ aides.
+During a horrendous withdrawal from a German search-and-destroy mission in the area of Gravena (inside Yugoslavia) in fall 1944, Fanny remained with her now-abandoned wounded andartes (resistance fighters) and was captured along with Salomon Matalon.
 Before he killed himself, their communist leader gave her a knife, presumably to do the same.
-Fanny was taken to jail in Ioannina where she defiantly told the SS she was a Greek citizen and Jewish; they sent her by train to Trikkala and eventually to Pavlos Melos prison in Salonika.
-When news of her arrival reached her sister Maidi through the wife of a Greek doctor, Maidi contacted Flora’s friend, a Belgian named Mrs. Riades, in the International Red Cross.
-(The sister was later saved by Kosta Zanes, the head of the Greek Red Cross.)
-According to Flora’s own story, she was then abducted from Pavlos Melos by resistance members who had bribed the guards to let them in after word got out that she was to be executed.
+Fanny was taken to jail in Ioannina, where she defiantly told the SS she was a Greek citizen and Jewish; they sent her by train to Trikkala and eventually to Pavlos Melos prison in Salonika.
+When news of her arrival at the prison reached her sister Maidi through the wife of a Greek doctor, Maidi contacted a friend of Flora’s, a Belgian named Mrs. Riades, in the International Red Cross.
+Flora was then abducted from Pavlos Melos by resistance members who bribed the guards to let them in after word got out that she was to be executed.
 Her story illustrates both the Jewish contributions to the mountain story and the opportunity for survival in the city where influential friends had the potential to save their Jewish colleagues.

 Daisy Carasso (b.
 1926 in Salonika) was educated in a Greek public school and completed only a few years of high school due to the war.
 Of all her male relatives, only her father Alberto and younger brother Marko were not drafted during the war.
-In April 1941, when the Germans entered Salonika and began to confiscate Jewish businesses, among them the Molho bookstore, which was the largest in Macedonia, her father lost his job as its manager.
-During the mass arrests of the summer, he was taken hostage and after eighteen months in various jails he was shot on December 30, 1942 in reprisal for the resistance destruction of a bridge.
-His son Marko received his father’s watch from students who worked in the prison.
-They told him his last wish was that Marko protect the family and that he join the resistance to fight against the Germans.
-Many of her father’s and brother’s friends eventually joined the andartiko (fighting resistance).
+In April 1941, when the Germans entered Salonika and began to confiscate Jewish businesses, including the Molho bookstore, the largest in Macedonia, her father lost his job as its manager.
+During the mass arrests of the summer, he was taken hostage; after eighteen months in various jails he was shot on December 30, 1942, in reprisal for the destruction of a bridge by the resistance.
+Marko received his father’s watch from students who worked in the prison, who told him his last wish was that Marko protect the family and that he join the resistance to fight against the Germans.
+Many of Daisy’s father’s and brother’s friends eventually joined the andartiko (fighting resistance).
 Marko went into hiding with Christian friends during the continued roundups for forced labor.
-Daisy acted as liaison with her brother and other young men whom he had recruited for the resistance.
-When she went to arrange for the latter to escape to the mountains, however, she recalls being chased away by the family matriarchs.
+Daisy acted as liaison with her brother and other young men he had recruited for the resistance.
+When she tried to arrange for the latter to escape to the mountains, however, she was chased away by the family matriarchs.
 A number of her friends who were active in Zionist youth movements also joined the resistance.

 Many women were part of the fighting units of ELAS which, inter alia, preached a liberation of women from the bonds of patriarchalism.
 The Greek villagers reluctantly supported this revolutionary message, which was an integral part of the new society that EAM/ELAS had introduced into the mountains it controlled.
 After the war the village males quickly rejected this particular heresy.
 The Greek Right and the British condemnation of the Left (EAM) resistance as communist made it easier for the villagers to regain control over their women after the war.
 However, tens of thousands of Greek women refused to give up their belief in the liberation of women and many spent a decade, even two, in postwar prisons for refusing to recant their participation in the resistance and its revolution.